 - If you must ride in the roadway, stick to the shoulder and use your hands to signal to other vehicles

 - If you ride at night, wear light or reflective clothing to make yourself more visible to drivers

 If you are involved in a Bicycle Accident

 If anybody involved in the accident needs emergency medical attention, call 911.
 Otherwise, call for a police officer to be dispatched to the scene to file an official police report.

-If you or your child are injured in a bicycle accident, consider working with an experienced personal injury attorney to pursue monetary compensation for your damages through a bicycle accident claim.
-To learn more about your rights and the process for filing such a claim in Wisconsin, contact our team of experienced Appleton bicycle accident lawyers at Hammett, Bellin & Oswald, LLC today to schedule your initial legal consultation with a member of our firm.
+If you or your child is injured in a bicycle accident, consider working with an experienced personal injury attorney to pursue monetary compensation for your damages through a bicycle accident claim.
+To learn more about your rights and the process for filing such a claim in Wisconsin, contact our team of experienced Appleton bicycle accident lawyers at Hammett, Bellin & Oswald, LLC, today.
+Contact our team online or call 920-202-8872 to schedule your initial legal consultation with a member of our firm.